 The Iowa-based chain dates back more than 50 years and has more than 400 stores, according to its website.
 So, you can’t argue that the branding has been a problem.

 This turns out to be a very popular name for coffee shops, so maybe I’m missing something here.
-But aren’t jitters the unpleasant side effect of caffeine?
-Would this be like advertising your canned beans under the brand name “farts”?
+But aren’t jitters an unpleasant side effect of too much caffeine?

 5. Passmore Gas